AdrianPop/plans/readme.md

 [![PayPal](https://img.shields.io/badge/PayPal-donate-blue.svg)](https://paypal.me/rennokki)

 # Laravel Plans
-Laravel Plans is a package for SaaS-like apps that need easy management over plans, features and event-driven updates on plans.
-If you plan selling your service with subscription, you're in the right place!
+Laravel Plans is a package for SaaS-like apps that need easy management over plans, features, event-driven updates on plans or even payment tracking.
+If you plan selling your service with subscriptions, you're in the right place!

-# Why would you use that while there's Laravel Cashier?
-Cashier is a great subscription-like feature for your Laravel app.
-However, if you don't encounter problems while using an app, you don't know what to improve to it.

-Plans include features.
-A lot.
-Some of them are just permissions you can give to your users, some are just amounts of limits for that period of time.
-Think about permissions to use a certain feature, or a maximum amount of SMS you can give to your users to use per month.
-Cashier doesn't implement that.
-With Laravel Plans, yOu can track the usage and the remaining amounts for limited features, for example.
-Or implement your unlimited features that never expire throughout the subscription period.

-###  However, Laravel Plans doesn't include payment methods.
-But it's planned for v1.5.0.
-Stay tuned!

 # Installation
 Install the package: